yndc/goconf/README.md

 # recon

 Short for reactive config.
 A library for managing and validating configuration files for Go.
 Supports loading configuration from files (JSON and YAML), SQL database, and REST API endpoints.

-Supports caching with redis.
+### Status

+Currently this library is still experimental.
+Not all features has been implemented and expect crashes and failures.

 ## Usage